Safe-DS/DSL/docs/api/safeds/data/labeled/containers/ImageDataset.md

         /**
          * Return a new `ImageDataset` with shuffled data.
          *
-         * The original dataset list is not modified.
+         * The original dataset is not modified.
          *
          * @result imageDataset the shuffled `ImageDataset` *